DulajHansana/Skin-Cancer-Prediction/README.md

 # Skin-Cancer-Prediction

-You can predict the skin cancer between benign and malignant.
+<h3>You can predict the skin cancer between benign and malignant.</h3>